The Detail Tab

 Recalculate/Return to Original Rates

-Use this method whenever a change has been made to the Config tab, Pay Types, or Employees and the Scenario should be updated with the new information.
-This can also used if the Update Pay Items option has been used and the amounts should be returned to what is defined in the Pay Item.
+Use this method whenever a change has been made to the Annual Setup tab, or to Pay Types or Employees records, and the scenario should be updated with the new information.
+This can also used to reverse previous updates made using the Update Pay Items option and reset the pay item to the original settings.

-Use this method whenever a Pay Item should be updated for a part of the year or if an organization is preparing multiple scenarios.
-This method is best for COLA or Insurance rates that increase at specific points in the year.
+Use this method whenever a pay item should be updated mid-year, for example, a pay increase, or if an organization is preparing alternate scenarios.
+This method is best for COLA scenarios or for pay types for insurance rates that increase mid-year.

 4. Choose the type of Update: